 Play with the blend modes and Fade slider on the Textures panel to find the right look.

-See all that good stuff in action with our text mask video tutorial.
+See all that good stuff mapped out in PicMonkey's text mask tutorial.

 8. Marry graphics and pics for a perfect union

 Love this look?
-Make it yours with our super sweet folder of Valentine’s Day graphics.
-Of course there are roses, hearts, cupids, kissy lips and champagne — all of which you’ll find in Themes > Sweethearts.
-But go ahead and think outside the box (of chocolates), too, and browse our other bazillion overlays from the Graphics tab for speech bubbles, dogs, bicycles, zodiac symbols, and tacos because who doesn’t love tacos?
+Make it yours with our super sweet folder of Valentine photo cards graphics.
+Of course there are roses, hearts, cupids, kissy lips, and champagne — all of which you’ll find in Themes > Sweethearts.
+But go ahead and think outside the box (of chocolates), too, and browse our other bazillion overlays from the Graphics tab for speech bubbles, dogs, bicycles, zodiac symbols, and tacos – because who doesn’t love tacos?

 How to add a graphic and photo overlay in PicMonkey: